openebs-archive/openebs-docs/docs/kb.md

        	replicaId: "3920180363968537568"
      ```

-     In the above snippet, one replica is in `Healthy` and the other two are in `Degraded` mode and cStor volume is in `Offline` state.
+     In the above snippet, quorum value of one replica is in `ON` and quorum value of other two are `OFF` mode and cStor volume is in `Offline` state.
 Running IOs now on this cStor volume will get IO error on Node as below:

      ```
      / # touch /mnt/store1/file2